CS-DS-125/125book/py4e_rst/10-tuples.rst

 ---------

-**Exercise 1: Revise a previous program as follows: Read and parse the “From” lines and pull out the addresses from the line.
+**Exercise 1: Revise a previous program as follows: Read and parse the "From" lines and pull out the addresses from the line.
 Count the number of messages from each person using a dictionary.**

 **After all the data has been read, print the person with the most